 If you dont have an EC meter, and youre growing in hydro or coco, you will need one!

-Nitrogen Excess in Soils
+Nitrogen Toxicity in Soils

 It will be harder to removed any element in soils than it would in hydro or coco, as the drainage inst so good and you can risk over watering your plants.
 It is best to do one big flush, to remove as much as possible from the medium.
 After the flus, let the soil dry out until the pot is light before watering again.